Laat Saab

 Laat Saab is a 1992 Bollywood film produced and directed by Sunil Agnihotri.
+It stars Jackie Shroff, Neelam in the lead roles.
 This film was inspired by Raj Khosla's classic thriller Woh Kaun Thi?.
-This is the last known film of veteran actor K.N.
-Singh who shares his original name in the film.
-Actor A.K.
-Hangal had negative shades in his character of a crook called Dmello.
-The Spirit of Neelam (Anju) disappearing with Jackie Shroff's (Vijay) coat was based on a story which took place in the 6os in Bombay, known as Sandra from Bandra.
+This is the last known film of veteran actor K. N. Singh who shares his original name in the film.
+Another actor A. K. Hangal had negative shades in his character of a crook.
+The Spirit of Anju (Neelam) disappearing with Vijay's (Jackie Shroff) coat was based on a story which took place in the 60s in Bombay, known as Sandra from Bandra.